Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: System and model

 To investigate spin relaxation due to phonon-assisted dissipative transitions, we take into account the interaction of electrons with the acoustic-phonon bath in the long-wavelength limit via the deformation-potential (DP) and piezoelectric (PE) couplings \cite{GrodeckaBOOK2005}, both having the form of corrections to the Hamiltonian due to the phonon-induced strain field.
 The latter is plugged into the Bir-Pikus Hamiltonian to account for the DP coupling \cite{WoodsPRB2004,RoszakPRB2007}, while the PE interaction takes effect via the shear-strain-induced polarization field.
-The explicit form of the interaction Hamiltonian and detailed description of the formalism used may be found in Ref.~[\onlinecite{GawareckiArxiv2019}].
-The rates of transitions are found using the Fermi golden rule.
+Here, material parameters for GaAs are used.
+Finally, the rates of transitions are found using the Fermi golden rule.